PyEllips/pyElli/paper/paper.md

 It is designed with extensibility and adaptability in mind, to allow scientists to easily develop their custom analysis pipelines.
 It also serves the need of FAIR data by supporting recent advances in standardization of ellipsometry data and models.

-The optical models used try to stay as close as possible to literature [@Hilfiker2018].
+The optical models used, try to stay as close as possible to literature [@Hilfiker2018].
-It is possible to add new dispersions or use a generic formula dispersion, which is able to parse a text-based formula into a fittable dispersion.
+It is possible to add new dispersions as code or use a generic formula dispersion, which is able to parse a text-based formula into a fittable dispersion.

 To analyse materials it is helpful to have a database of pre-defined models to use.
 For this purpose, pyElli includes the popular public domain database for optical constants [refractiveindex.info](https://refractiveindex.info) [@rii], which allows users to load literature dispersions with a single line of code.